Simul-LLM: A Framework for Exploring High-Quality Simultaneous Translation with Large Language Models: Results and Analysis

 \subsection{Higher \textit{Wait-k} Generalizability Comparisons}

-It is well documented that in typical SimulMT systems, training or fine-tuning with a slightly higher \textit{wait-k} than is intended during inference can boost translation quality and generalizability across slightly lower \textit{wait-k} \citep{stacl2019}.
+It is well documented that in typical SimulMT systems, training or fine-tuning with a slightly higher \textit{wait-k} than intended during inference can boost translation quality and generalizability across slightly lower \textit{wait-k} \citep{stacl2019}.
 While this likely applies to SimulMT LLMs, no existing work has validated that this behavior persists.
 We provide a brief comparison of two SimulMT LLMs fine-tuned via \textit{wait-3} and \textit{wait-7} context levels in Table \ref{tab:ft_to_inf}.
-The results in the table demonstrate that, generally, the expected behavior does hold, with all LLMs fine-tuned in \textit{wait-7} outperforming their corresponding \textit{wait-3} models for the same inference \textit{wait-k}.
+The results demonstrate that, generally, the expected behavior does hold, with all LLMs fine-tuned in \textit{wait-7} outperforming their corresponding \textit{wait-3} models for the same inference \textit{wait-k} with up to a 2.6 BLEU improvement.
 We leave validating additional, previously understood SimulMT principles in SimulMT LLMs to future work.